joeynelson42/GDLasso/README.md

 1. Create a Swift GDExtension using SwiftGodot
 2. Add GDLasso as a dependency of your Swift GDExtension
 3. Build your extension using the GDLasso pattern.

+## Roadmap
+I am currently using GDLasso to build [Riposte](https://github.com/joeynelson42/riposte).
+As I make progress there I will make improvements to GDLasso.
+The core concepts won't change, but APIs might be unstable for a while.

+Things I'd like to see improved:
+1. Flows, currently they're nothing more than an empty protocol.
+All "glue" functionality is totally custom.
+2. More opinionated usage instructions.